How Does The Endocannabinoid System Work with Cannabis?

 The ECS is such a widespread system that it influences this entire list and more, directly or indirectly.
 As a result, a well-balanced and healthy endocannabinoid system is essential to good health and wellness.
 Researchers are continually learning more about the ECS and how cannabis might supplement endocannabinoids in keeping your body balanced and running smoothly.

-The similarities between endogenous cannabinoids and plant-based cannabinoids found in cannabis means these compounds can also influence the ECS.
+The similarities between endogenous cannabinoids and plant-based cannabinoids found in cannabis mean these compounds can also influence the ECS.
 Tetrahydrocannabinol (THC), for example, activates the CB1 receptor to cause its intoxicating effects and other properties, including pain alleviation.
 In keeping with the appetite example above, it’s also the reason cannabis may sometimes cause “the munchies” and lead to some serious snacking.

 THC isn’t the only compound that influences the ECS, either.
 Other cannabinoids like Cannabidiol (CBD), Cannabigerol (CBG), and Cannabinol (CBN) influence the system too, to name a few.
 Even terpenes, the aromatic compounds that give cannabis its smell and taste, can get in on the action and influence your experience.

-The entourage effect and the ECS
+How the entourage effect influences the ECS

 Precisely how phytocannabinoids and terpenes make you feel can change depending on which are present together and in what proportions, too.
 That’s what researchers call “the entourage effect,” and it makes it important to understand the complete cannabinoid and terpene profiles of the cannabis products you choose.